hanjinliu/impy/docs/tutorial_viewer.rst

 1. Marking single molecule movie with centroid-aided auto centering.

-This is the most simple but practical example of binding a function that only add new points in the viewer.
+This is the most simple but practical example.
+Regsiter centroid with ``register_point`` function, and you can jump to any points by double-clicking table rows.

 .. code-block:: python